m-schwob/MeshGarden/README.md

 video 2:
-connect the firebase to the app https://www.youtube.com/watch?v=nsopdabOcug&t=3s
+connect the firebase to the app https://www.youtube.com/watch?v=nsopdabOcug&t=3s *Note* : The files provided in the MeshGaredApp directory are source code *only*, so in order to use them, create a new flutter project and follow the above video

 ## **step 2:** create an account in the MeshGarden app with your own usermane and password